michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 open source, free as in beer if you build it yourself, or affordably available as pre-built binaries.

-Sometimes all you need a barebones RTP stream for a quick test.
-VLC can stream files over RTP.
-Choose your source file, enter your multicast address, set your media configuration, and your stream is going.
-Use VLC, or another program to receive the stream on another device.

 :::

 ### Performance Benchmarking